hav4ik/hav4ik.github.io/articles/_posts/2021-06-14-deep-metric-learning-survey.md

 \end{equation*}
 $$

 where $$c_j$$ is also updated using gradient descent with $$\mathcal{L}_\text{center}$$ and can be thought of as moving mean vector of the set of feature vectors of class $$j$$.
-If we now visualize the training dynamics and resulting distribution of feature vectors of Center Loss on MNIST, we will see that it is much more discriminative comparing to Softmax Loss.
+If we now visualize the training dynamics and the resulting distribution of feature vectors of Center Loss on MNIST, we will see that it is much more discriminative comparing to Softmax Loss.

 {% capture imblock_centermnist %}
   {{ site.url }}/articles/images/2021-06-14-deep-metric-learning-survey/center_train.gif